l2ep-epmlab/VSC_Lib/README.md

-# Grid Forming Models for Matlab/SimPowerSystem
+# Grid-Forming and Grid-Feeding Models for Matlab/SimPowerSystem

 ## Introduction
 After the european project [Migrate](https://www.h2020-migrate.eu), generic simulation models for grid forming converters has been developped.

-The package in this repository are a set of Grid-Forming inverter models for Matlab/SimpowerSystem.
+The package in this repository are a set of Grid-Forming and Grid-Feeding inverter models for Matlab/SimpowerSystem.
 It is intended as a simulation library for researchers, engineers, teachers or students that is easy to use or modify.

 ## Terms of use
 The package is distributed as MIT license